 Chief Academic Officer - Dr. Elanna S. Yalow, Ph.D., M.B.A.

 Dr. Elanna Yalow is Chief Academic Officer of KinderCare Education’s (KCE) Early Learning Programs.
-KCE is the nation’s leading private provider of high quality early childhood education, serving more than 170,000 children from six weeks to 12 years old at nearly 1,900 locations.
+KCE is the nation’s leading private provider of high quality early childhood education, serving more than 185,000 children from six weeks to 12 years old at more than 2,300 locations nationwide.
 KCE is the parent company of the KinderCare, KinderCare at Work, and Champions brands.
-She has more than 25 years of experience with the company.
-Dr. Yalow is responsible for the development of KCE’s educational programs as well as quality and accreditation initiatives and public policy.
-Previously she worked extensively in support of global education programs in Singapore, Malaysia, the United Kingdom, and India.
-Dr. Yalow is also highly experienced in center operations, training, marketing, business development, mergers and acquisitions, and new center development.
+Dr. Yalow has 30 years of experience with the company and is responsible for the development of KCE’s educational programs, educator professional development, quality and accreditation initiatives and public policy.

 Prior to joining KCE, Dr. Yalow was Associate Director of IOX Assessment Associates, serving as Project Director for numerous state and national research and development projects in both educational assessment and health education for agencies including the National Institutes of Health, Office of Disease Prevention/Health Promotion, Centers for Disease Control and Prevention, and numerous State Departments of Education.

 Dr. Yalow holds a Ph.D. in Educational Psychology from the Stanford University School of Education, an M.B.A. from Stanford University Graduate School of Business, and a B.A. in Psychology from the State University of NY at Stony Brook, where she was Phi Beta Kappa.
 She serves on the Board of Directors for Guardian Early Learning Group in Australia and the U.S. Chamber of Commerce.
-She is a member of the Education Advisory Board for K12 Inc., the Reflection Sciences Advisory Board, the National Childhood Obesity Foundation, and the World Forum International Organizing Committee.
-She served on the Board of Directors of Busy Bees Child Care in the U.K. until its sale in 2013 to Ontario Teachers’ Pension Plan.
+She is a member of the Education Advisory Board for K12 Inc., the Reflection Sciences Board of Directors, the National Childhood Obesity Foundation, and the World Forum International Organizing Committee.
 In 2018, as part of Exchange Magazine’s Exchange Leadership Initiative, Dr. Yalow was honored as a Doyen in Early Care and Education for her lifetime of dedication to making a difference for young children and their families.

 Dr. Yalow is married and the mother of two sons.
 She is the daughter of the late Dr. Rosalyn Yalow, 1977 Nobel Laureate in Physiology or Medicine.

-Paul Thompson is the Chief Financial Officer of KinderCare Education (KCE).
-KCE is the nation’s leading private provider of high-quality early childhood education and school-age programs, serving more than 160,000 children from six weeks to 12 years old at nearly 1,900 locations nationwide.
+Paul Thompson is the Chief Administrative Officer of KinderCare Education (KCE).
+KCE is the nation’s leading private provider of high-quality early childhood education and school-age programs, serving more than 185,000 children from six weeks to 12 years old at more than 2,300 locations nationwide.
 KCE is the parent company of the KinderCare, KinderCare at Work, and Champions brands.
-As CFO, Paul leads the finance, information systems and procurement functions.
-He is responsible for multiple functions across the company, including financial planning and analysis (FP&A), the controller’s organization, internal audit, tax and risk, procurement, IT, real estate, portfolio management and facilities.
+As CAO, Paul leads the IT, real estate and facilities, and new center growth functions.
+He is responsible for all aspects of KCE’s growth, including overseeing the building of new centers and the acquisition and integration of existing centers into the KCE family of brands.
+Prior to his promotion to CAO in June of 2019, Paul served as KCE’s Chief Financial Officer.

 Before joining KCE, Paul worked for 10 years at Safeway, a $36 billion retailer with more than 1,300 stores across the U.S. While there he managed a team of 280 people as the Senior Vice President, Finance, Pricing and Enterprise Systems.
 Paul was recruited to join Safeway in 2005 as the VP of Finance for the $8 billion corporate brands business, where he was responsible for driving a turnaround with a nearly six percent increase in sales after a five-year decline.
 Over the next eight years, Paul held a variety of roles of increasing responsibility at Safeway, including Group VP, Financial Planning and Analysis, and SVP, Finance, Pricing and Enterprise Systems – where his role in overseeing Safeway’s major strategic and profit improvement initiatives resulted in some of the company’s strongest profit performance since 2006.
 He also sat on Safeway’s Real Estate Committee, where he was responsible for evaluating capital requirements and opening new stores, and he was a key leader in the merger of Safeway and Albertson’s.